Topplehawk/i3wm-gruvbox-rice/README.md

 in a short time you should be able to find my wallpaper on the gruvbox wallpapers page which can be found at the link above

 i will update this once it can be found at the gruvbox wallpapers site

+this wallpaper can also be found in the maine branch of this repo